Theophileaseh/Doctor-appointment_frontend/README.md

-# Front end Doctor Appointment
+# Front End Doctor Appointment

 Our app is based on a test-a-drive application, which allows a user to set appointment, or create a reservation to meet a specialized Doctor.